livechat/livechat-public-docs/site/content/customer-chat-api/api-reference.md

 Chat messages are not guaranteed to be sorted by server.
 A client should sort them by `order` parameter.
 Do not use `timestamp` to sort messages because two events can have the same timestamp.

 # Examples
-All examples have a similar structure: they connect and log in to Agent API and then start a chat by sending a welcome message (via Websocket).
+All examples have a similar structure: they connect and log in to Customer API and then start a chat by sending a welcome message (via Websocket).

 ## JavaScript
 Sample file: [examples/example.js](./examples/example.js)